Northgate Natural Area. Photo credit: Bryony Angell

 Finding it: 9600 College Way N., Seattle.
 Enter North Seattle College at N. 100th Street and College Way N. and find parking in the lot (you may have to pay).
 Or park on College Way North.
 The marsh and pond are directly to the north of the campus parking lot, with trailheads off the lot.

 Wildlife you might see: Pacific tree frogs, long-toed salamander, red-winged blackbird and other bird species.
-Find an extensive list of wildlife, plus a trail map.

 Length of trail: About six city blocks round trip